jonathanwidmer/Programming2Portfolio/README.md

 2D array chessboard: https://github.com/jonathanwidmer/Programming2Portfolio/tree/main/projects/ChessBoard
 > This project displays a chess board made from a 2D array.

+My programming group project: https://github.com/jonathanwidmer/programmingroupproject
+> I was in a group of 4 people, and together we made a project of a game where you traverse through a maze of dinosaurs to reach a goal.
+It was a lot of fun working on it.
+We have 2 Windows versions(32 and 64 bit) and a Mac OS version.

 # Big Java Chapter Projects